28/2/2020 0 Comments

-An amazingly handy feature on the iPad and iPhone is the ability to sign a PDF document that your receive in a mail message, then quickly and easily send the signed version back to the sender - without even having to print it or find a pen!
+An amazingly handy feature on the iPad and iPhone is the ability to sign a PDF document that you receive in a mail message, then quickly and easily send the signed version back to the sender - without even having to print it or find a pen!
+Or you can save the modified PDF for later reference and use.

-The 'Markup' feature on the iPad and iPhone (and also available in Preview and the Mail apps on the Mac) allows you to 'draw on' a PDF and/or add a signature to the document.
+The 'Markup' feature on the iPad and iPhone (also available in Preview and the Mail apps on the Mac) allows you to 'draw on' a PDF, and add a signature or text to the document.
 That signature can then be saved, so that it can be used again and again to sign documents that you receive.

 There are just so many occasions where I want to save the content of an email to somewhere other than one of my mailboxes on my iPhone or iPad.